Irakli Tsereteli: Entry into politics and arrests

 Soon after arriving in Moscow, Tsereteli became embroiled in the student protests that broke out that year; how involved he initially was is unclear, with the only certainty being he was not yet a Marxist.
 It was during these protests that Tsereteli first gained fame as a speaker, and he eventually became a leading figure in the student movement.
 He was arrested in the spring of 1901 and after a brief detention was allowed to return to Georgia.
 Though he had been arrested, he was allowed to return to Moscow in the autumn of 1901 to write his exams.
 There had been relative quiet in the universities until that point, but it again erupted into protests; this time Tsereteli took a leading role, and was regarded as one of the most important figures of the Moscow student movement.

 At a meeting of student protesters on 9 February 1902 Tsereteli was arrested; considered one of the most radical leaders, he was one of two students given a sentence of five years' exile in Siberia, the longest sentence given to the protesting students.
 Though the government quickly backtracked and offered him the chance to serve it in Georgia, Tsereteli refused, seeing it as a pardon and considering "its acceptance as being in conflict with [his] views", as he explained in a letter.
 This refusal, which was publicised with other exiles, cited social democracy as advocated by the Russian Social Democratic Labour Party (RSDLP), and effectively confirmed Tsereteli's support for the ideology by this point.
 After declining the offer to return to Georgia, Tsereteli arrived in the village of Tulun in early 1902, located about 400 km from Irkutsk, Siberia's administrative centre.
 However, by late summer he was permitted to move to Irkutsk.
-It was during this exile that Tsereteli became familiar with the Russian Social Democrats, particularly Marxism; Tsereteli read Vladimir Lenin's What Is To Be Done?, though he disliked the view Lenin espoused (the RSDLP would split into two main factions in 1903 over factional differences).
+It was during this exile that Tsereteli became familiar with the Russian Social Democrats, particularly Marxism; Tsereteli read Vladimir Lenin's What Is To Be Done?, though he disliked the view Lenin espoused.
+Indeed, the RSDLP would split into two main factions in 1903 over factional differences.

-On his release from exile Tsereteli returned to Georgia and aligned himself with the RSDLP's Georgian branch, later known as the Georgian Mensheviks (the minority faction within the party).
+On his release from exile Tsereteli returned to Georgia and aligned himself with the RSDLP's Georgian branch, later known as the Georgian Mensheviks, the minority faction within the party.
 He also began working as an editor for his father's former publication, Kvali (კვალი; Trace), writing most of their leading articles.
-However, in January 1904 he was again arrested, and spent two months in the Metekhi prison in Tiflis; two months later Kvali was banned.
-Tsereteli was allowed to leave Georgia, likely due to the influence of his uncle, so he moved to Berlin to resume his law studies, spending 18 months in Europe.
+However, in January 1904 he was again arrested, and spent two months in the Metekhi prison in Tiflis.
+Two months later Kvali was banned.
+Tsereteli was allowed to leave Georgia, likely due to the influence of his uncle, and he moved to Berlin to resume his law studies, spending 18 months in Europe.
 Suffering from a form of haemophilia, Tsereteli became seriously ill in the autumn of 1905, but was unable to quickly return home for rest as the 1905 Revolution broke out in the Russian Empire.
 It was only in May 1906 that he returned to Georgia.